2013 Santa Monica shootings

 On June 7, 2013, a spree shooting occurred in Santa Monica, California.
 Its catalyst was a domestic dispute and subsequent fire at a home, followed by a series of shootings near and on the Santa Monica College campus.
 Six people were killed, including the suspect, and four injured.
-The shooter—23-year-old John Zawahri—was killed by police officers when he exchanged gunfire with them at the Santa Monica College library.
+The perpetrator, 23-year-old John Zawahri, was killed by police officers when he exchanged gunfire with them at the Santa Monica College library.

 Events

 Family murders and arson

 The California Highway Patrol received a phone call at 11:52 a.m.
 PDT on June 7, 2013, of shots fired.
 Upon arrival, police called the fire department when they saw a house on fire, located at 2036 Yorkshire Avenue, where Zawahri lived.
 After the fire was under control, the bodies of two men were found in the house, both having died from gunshot wounds.

 Shooting spree

 After setting fire to the house, 23-year-old Zawahri — armed with an AR-15-type semi-automatic rifle, which he assembled from legally purchased components (though he was legally prohibited from possessing firearms), some of which required machining with a mill — stopped a woman driving a Mazda hatchback, holding her at gunpoint.
 A passing female driver tried to intervene, and was shot and wounded by Zawahri.
 He then ordered the driver of the first car, a 41-year-old woman, to drive him to the Santa Monica College campus.
 Along the way, Zawahri shot at Big Blue Bus 4057, which was carrying approximately two dozen passengers, three of whom suffered injuries.
 A police cruiser was also fired upon.
 Upon arriving on the college campus, Zawahri shot into a Ford Explorer, killing the 68-year-old male driver and fatally wounding the passenger.

 He then continued on foot toward the college library, fatally shooting another woman immediately outside.
 Entering the library, Zawahri opened fire on students inside, then focused his gunfire on a group of library employees barricaded in a storage room.
 Witnesses stated they heard gunshots and screams, but were able to hide or escape unharmed.
 While on the campus, he fired at least 70 rounds, and dropped a duffel bag loaded with magazines, boxes of ammunition and a .44 caliber revolver.

 When police arrived at the college, they exchanged gunfire with Zawahri.
 He was shot by Santa Monica Police Officers Robert Sparks, Jason Salas and Santa Monica College Captain Ray Bottenfield inside the library, and then brought outside, where he died.
 According to an autopsy report, the shooter sustained 25 gunshot wounds.
 Authorities investigated up to nine crime scenes believed to be tied to the thirteen-minute-long shooting spree.
 Though Zawahri had been killed, officers actively searched the college campus for additional shooters and victims for over eight hours.